 If you are joining a shorter event, aim for the best by giving full attention to the game.

 Successful people, from poker players to CEOs, recommend meditation to improve focus.
 For live players, concentrating is very important to ignore the multiple distractions in a busy casino.
 Meditation also reduces stress levels and improves blood circulation.

 Before your poker game, try the guided meditations offered by phone apps.

-Practice these five tips if you want to be thebest poker table player.
+Practice these five tips if you want to be thebest poker player.
 In all areas of life, the best way to succeed is to keep your focus always.